 What Type of Heating Does the Home Have?

-Ask for Seller Disclosures Before Your Home Inspection:
+Ask for Seller Disclosures Before Your Home Inspection

-Depending on how competitive the Real Estate Market is will determine how long you will have to complete all of your Home Inspections.
-The listing agent should be able to give the sellers disclosures to the Buyers Agent within the first couple of days of after accepting your offer.
+Depending on how competitive the Real Estate Market is will determine how many days you will have to complete all of your Home Inspections.
+The listing agent should be able to give the sellers disclosures to the Buyers Agent within the first couple of days after accepting your offer.
 A good and well-organized buyer’s agent will go over them immediately with the buyer and will ensure that the home inspector focuses on any of your concerns.

-If there are any present or past issues regarding the home, this is the seller’s chance to let everyone know about them.
-Having the disclosures before doing your inspection is a good idea.
+If there are any present or past issues regarding the house, this is the seller’s chance to let everyone know about them.
+Having the disclosures before doing your inspection is always a good idea.
 You will be able to make notes from them and ask the inspector to look at items noted.

 Your Realtor – The Buyer’s Agent